Xenferxxzz/Main/README.md

     spawn(function()
         pcall(function()
             game:GetService("RunService").Stepped:Connect(function()
-                if NoclipBoos or getgenv().AllBossFarm then
-                    for _, v in pairs(game.Players.LocalPlayer.Character:GetDescendants()) do
+                if Noclip5 or NoclipBoos or getgenv().AllBossFarm then for _, v in pairs(game.Players.LocalPlayer.Character:GetDescendants()) do
                         if v:IsA("BasePart") then
                             v.CanCollide = false